Skip to content

 • Communication via newline-delimited JSON over stdin/stdout (see ADR-002 below).

-• Single binary distribution for the CLI
+• Single binary distribution for the CLI (Python no longer bundled)

-• Clean separation of concerns between engines
+• Clean separation of concerns between engines via the NDJSON IPC contract (still load-bearing for plugins)

-• Each engine can be tested independently
+• Each engine can still be tested independently

 Trade-offs & Mitigations